Increase in housing demand

 About 3,000 of the people on our waiting list are homeless families in temporary accommodation.
-This number has tripled in five years and continues to rise, costing the Council large amounts of money in payments to hostel owners and private landlords.
+This number has tripled in 5 years and continues to rise, costing the Council large amounts of money in payments to hostel owners and private landlords.

 Temporary accommodation is the term used for a property which is being used by a council to home people who approach it as homeless.
 Temporary accommodation – such as hostels, bed and breakfasts and privately rented housing – is used when a council has no social housing available.

 Over the last 5 years, the number of families in temporary accommodation in Hackney has steadily increased as more residents have come to the Council for help and the demand for our social housing far outstrips our supply.

 We currently place nearly 3,000 households most in need of somewhere to live in temporary accommodation until a permanent home can be found for them, and nearly a third of these are outside of the borough.

 Unfortunately, the increasing demand for social housing means people can wait in temporary accommodation for many years.
 Last year alone, the average went up by nearly four months.
 Although they may not be sleeping rough, these families are Hackney’s hidden homeless – alongside those stuck sleeping on sofas or in overcrowded households in our borough.

 The Council believes our borough should be a place where everyone is able to live and work.
 As well as building thousands of new homes for social rent, we are also campaigning against the Government to do more to help those struggling to find an affordable place to call home.

 Housing is increasingly unaffordable for the majority of Hackney residents.
 The average price of a home has increased by 82% in the last 5 years, and Hackney has seen the biggest average increase in house prices in the country in the last 20 years.